lsst-sitcom/sitcomtn-074/index.rst

    Left - Connecting the turbopump to the dewar.
 Right - Vacuum hose connection to the dewar.

-Remove the vacuum covers, and clean the turbopump and the hose flange with isoporpyl alcohol (using gloves), to avoid introducing contaminants inside the turbopump and hose.
+Remove the vacuum covers, and clean the turbopump and the hose flange with isopropyl alcohol and kimwipes (while wearing latex gloves), to avoid introducing contaminants inside the turbopump and hose.
+Store any unused vacuum connections on top of kimwipes in a clean location in the AuxTel dome.
 Connect the hose to the turbopump flange.
 The hose has to be in a relaxed shape, with no turn or folds.